What’s wrong with animal sacrifice?

 What can be done to stop animal sacrifice?

-If you hear about an animal sacrifice being planned, talk to those who are responsible about how cruel animal sacrifice is and what the strict legal requirements are.
+If you hear about an animal sacrifice being planned, talk to those who are responsible about the cruelty of animal sacrifice and their legal obligations.
 Try to persuade them to celebrate the occasion in animal-friendly ways.

 What can be done about illegal sacrifice?

-If a law is being violated, get a First Information Report registered by the police.
-(They’re legally required to take your complaint.)
-You can also complain to the SPCA, the district superintendent of police, the district collector, the state animal welfare board, the Animal Welfare Board of India, or the municipal commissioner of the area in which the sacrifice took place.
+If a law is being violated, submit a formal complaint at the local police station to file a First Information Report.
+(The police are legally required to take your complaint and give you an acknowledgement of the same.)
+You can also complain to the superintendent of police/deputy commissioner of police (in cities), the district collector, the state animal welfare board, the AWBI, and the municipal commissioner/chief officer of the local civic body of the area in which the sacrifice took place.